bennidi/mbassador/README.md

 Release notes moved to the [changelog](./changelog).

-##Roadmap
-There is no roadmap planning going on that deserves the name.
-However, there is a collection of useful features that might be implemented in the future.
-Check the issues labeled with [enhancement](https://github.com/bennidi/mbassador/labels/enhancement) or the available milestones.
-Comment if you would like to see the feature in a future release and/or want to share your ideas on the feature (or a variation thereof).

-Pull requests for any feature/enhancement are always welcome.
-I will try to integrate them sooner than later.
-Please understand that code reviews take time and that new code needs to be tested thoroughly before its integration.

-Also understand that I have limited time to include new features and that I will focus on stability and cleaner APIs.
-Adding features only works with well designed and thoroughly tested components.
-This is especially true for multi-threaded code and I am still not 100 percent convinced by the existing test design and some parts of the internal code layout.

 <h2>Credits</h2>
 The initial inspiration for creating this component comes from Google Guava's event bus implementation.
 I liked the simplicity of its design and I trust in the code quality of google libraries.
 The main reason it proved to be unusable for our scenario was that it uses strong references to the listeners.

 I want to thank the development team from [friendsurance](http://www.friendsurance.de) for their support and feedback on the bus implementation and the management for allowing me to publish the component as an open source project.

-I also want to thank all of the githubbers who have made [contributions](https://github.com/bennidi/mbassador/pulls?q=is%3Apr+is%3Aclosed) - it is awesome to see the open source idea working.
+I also want to thank all githubbers who have made [contributions](https://github.com/bennidi/mbassador/pulls?q=is%3Apr+is%3Aclosed).
+It was always a pleasure to see how users got engaged into the libraries development and support.
 Special thanks go to
 + [arne-vandamme](http://github.com/arne-vandamme) for adding support for [meta-annotations](https://github.com/bennidi/mbassador/pull/74)
 + [Bernd Rosstauscher](http://github.com/Rossi1337) for providing an initial integration with JUEL
-+ [David Sowerby](http://github.com/davidsowerby) for answering user questions, for his tutorial on [guice integration](bennidi/mbassador/wiki/guice-integration) and his various PRs
++ [David Sowerby](http://github.com/davidsowerby) for answering user questions, his tutorial on [guice integration](bennidi/mbassador/wiki/guice-integration) and his various PRs
 + [dorkbox](http://github.com/dorkbox) for various PRs and his incredible [work on performance tuning](http://github.com/bennidi/eventbus-performance/issues/1) which is still to be integrated
-+ [durron597](http://github.com/durron597) for his many PRs and the help he offered by answering user questions
++ [durron597](http://github.com/durron597) for his many PRs and the help he offered to other users

 Many thanks also to ej-technologies for providing me with an open source license of [![JProfiler](http://www.ej-technologies.com/images/banners/jprofiler_small.png)](http://www.ej-technologies.com/products/jprofiler/overview.html) and Jetbrains for a license of [IntelliJ IDEA](http://www.jetbrains.com/idea/)